 99% of UMA students in this diploma program who responded to the survey were satisfied overall with their decision to enroll at UMA.

-For additional information on this program’s student graduation, placement, charges, median loan debt and possible occupational outcomes, see: Associate of Science in Health Sciences – Basic X-Ray with Medical Office Procedures and Diploma - Basic X-Ray with Medical Office Procedures.
+For additional information on this program’s student graduation, placement, charges, median loan debt and possible occupational outcomes, see: Degree – Basic X-Ray with Medical Office Procedures Classes and Diploma – Basic X-Ray with Medical Office Procedures Classes.

 Gainful employment information can be found at ultimatemedical.edu/gainful-employment.pdf